 Benign paroxysmal positional vertigo

-- Vertigo tends to last for a minute or less and settles if the head is kept still.
+- Vertigo tends to last for a minute or less and settles if you keep your head still.

 - This type of vertigo is usually caused by small calcium deposits in your inner ear, which move as you do.

 - It's usually caused by a viral infection.

-- This is a disorder of the inner ear where you get the feeling of vertigo, ringing in the ear and hearing loss, and possibly a feeling of pressure in your ears.
+- Meniere’s disease is a disorder of the inner ear where you get the feeling of vertigo and hearing loss, and possibly a feeling of pressure in your ears.

-- Some people get the feeling of dizziness and the sensation of motion or spinning, during or just before a migraine headache.
-Read more about migraine.
+- migraine – some people get the feeling of dizziness and the sensation of motion or spinning during or just before a migraine headache

 - following a head injury